Samsung Pay adds ‘do not sell my data’ option for US users

 Samsung and other companies are not required to approve these requests or even show the options to residents outside the state of California.
 I’m not a resident of California and still have the settings, so it seems like Samsung might be allowing anyone in the United States access to stop their data from being sold.
 This leaves the downside of losing some personalized features, but if you’re concerned about privacy, this is a great option.

 However, it is important not even the fact that the Americans were able to rein in Samsung and the fact that it does allow itself to sell user data.
-Still, payment information belongs to the category of sensitive, because it can tell not only that buys a particular person, but also about where and how often it happens.
-And according to these data it is already possible to track all his movements, lifestyle, and perhaps even prosperity.
+Still, payment information belongs to the category because it can tell not only who buys a particular person but also about where and how often it happens.
+And according to these data, it is already possible to track all his movements, lifestyle, and perhaps even prosperity.
 Yes, it is possible that Samsung merges all of the data.
-But if it’s leaking anything, this is a serious reason to wonder what actually prevents her drain the rest of it?
+But if it’s leaking anything, this is a serious reason to wonder: What actually prevents her from draining the rest of it?

-To understand why Samsung can afford such behavior, by and large is easy.
-The fact that Samsung, unlike Apple, does not charge any banks fees for each contactless transaction, and, therefore, it provides users with free access to their service.
-But do you think that is so convenient and promising from the point of view of scale of audience a product in principle can be commercially viable?
+Understanding why Samsung can afford such behavior, by and large, is easy.
+Samsung, unlike Apple, does not charge any bank fees for each contactless transaction, and, therefore, it provides users with free access to their service.
+But do you think that is so convenient and promising from the point of view of the scale of the audience that a product in principle can be commercially viable?
 Of course not.
-And since it is free, it is logical to assume that the goods are those who enjoy it.
+And since it is free, it is logical to assume that the goods are for those who enjoy them.

 Like this?
 "Sharing is caring!"